samchon/prisma-markdown/ERD.md

 ### `shopping_channel_categories`
 Category of channel.

-` is a concept that refers to classification categories within a specific channel, and is exactly the same as the concept commonly referred to as "category" in shopping malls.
+`shopping_channel_categories` is a concept that refers to classification categories within a specific channel, and is exactly the same as the concept commonly referred to as "category" in shopping malls.

 And `shopping_channel_categories` is different with [shopping_sections](#shopping_sections). [shopping_sections](#shopping_sections) refers to a "corner"